 Resources for Day 5:

-- Book your flight from Fairbanks to Anchorage with Alaska Airlines, or compare flight times and prices using Skyscanner.
+- Book your flight from Fairbanks to Anchorage with Alaska Airlines, or compare flight times and prices using Kayak or Skyscanner.

 A Few Quick Tips to Wrap It All Up